great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/data_assets/manage_data_assets.md

 9. Complete the following fields:

-    - **Table name**: Enter a name for the table you're creating in the Data Asset.
+    - **Table name**: Enter the name of the Data Source table you're connecting to.

     - **Data Asset name**: Enter a name for the Data Asset.
 Data Asset names must be unique.
 If you use the same name for multiple Data Assets, each Data Asset must be associated with a unique Data Source.